JulianFriedl/challenge-bot/README.md

 # challenge-bot

-A bot for Discord, that connects to the Strava API and retrieves and evaluates certain data for a Strava challenge between friends.
+A bot for Discord, that connects to the Strava API and retrieves and evaluates activity data for a Strava challenge between friends.

 ## Requirements